Otterrr/director_dad/README.md

 ## Making a Local Clone

 1. Log in to GitHub and find the GitHub Repository you wish to use.
-2. At the top of the Repository, below the Repository title, click "Clone or download"
+2. At the top of the Repository, above the most recent commit, click "Code" then choose your option for Cloning.
 3. To clone using HTTPS, copy the link under "Clone with HTTPS".
 4. Now open Git Bash.
 5. Choose the location you wish to save the cloned directory.